 Monetising the story: two Fyre Festival documentaries already out.
 Two potential TV series in the works about the Sorokin story with Lena Dunham and Shonda Rhimes having been linked to them.
 Rachel Williams has a book deal to tell her story.
 Threatin claims he has had movie and book deals offered to him (although who knows if that’s the truth).

 Mostly I wrote this post because I thought they were interesting stories.
-However, I do think the financial independence path helps keep us immune from being duped by these kind of scams.
+However, I do think the financial independence path helps keep us immune from being duped by these kind of lifestyle fraud scams.

 I wrote last week about feelings of financial jealousy, and judging from the response, a lot of us with an interest in personal finance feel the same.
 But at least there’s usually something of substance behind what we aspire to.
 Building up funds in index trackers over twenty years may not be glamorous.
 But if we’re realistic about the risks and careful with our choices then (barring a complete collapse of the capitalist system) we shouldn’t find ourselves with egg on our faces.